AvAkanksh/Data-Science-Projects/Air Quality Index/Readme.md

-# Hello Guys this is a Data Science Project on Predicting the Air Quality Index
+### Hello Guys! this is a Data Science Project on
+# Predicting the Air Quality Index
 ## This is a Supervised Learning Project

 I have implemented the code by following the basic steps like: